 It is the final version of what started as a

 With its internal receiver, it supports one antenna and so the basic unit as

-shown on the left will give you an overview of the air traffic by just
+shown below will give you an overview of the air traffic by just

 connecting an antenna and a PC via USB.